 In the same way as island time, make sure you know ahead of time when the places you want to visit are open.
 There’s a good chance that they won’t always be open when you think they will be.

-First of all, almost everything is closed in Greece on Sundays, except in super touristic places and during the peak of the high season, of course.
+First of all, almost everything is closed in Greece on Sundays, except in super touristic places and during the peak of the high season.

-If you visit small villages, or in less popular months, remember that n Mondays and Wednesdays, many shops also shut down in the early afternoon.
-When planning your trip, don’t forget to take these times into account.
+If you visit tiny villages or in less popular months, remember that many shops also shut down in the early afternoon on Mondays and Wednesdays.
+When planning your trip, don’t forget to consider these times.

 Haggling is Expected